Ricky Starks: NXT (2025–2026)

+SmackDown (2026–present)

+On April 24, 2026 episode of SmackDown, a vignette aired teasing Saints' arrival to the SmackDown brand for the following week, marking his official call up to the main roster.
+The following week, Saints made his SmackDown debut, confronting the Undisputed WWE Champion Cody Rhodes and was defeated by Rhodes in his debut match on the main roster.
+He got his first main roster win the following week against Matt Cardona.
+He challenged Trick Williams for the United States Championship at Night of Champions in a losing effort.

 Professional wrestling style and persona

 A highlight reel of a match between Starks and Charles Mason in House of Glory in January 2025.
 Starks (trunks) can be seen using a leaping spear as well an Inverted powerbomb (called the Rochambeau) to win the match.

 Starks has referred to his style as a "pastiche" of other wrestlers, most notably The Undertaker's selling and Shinjiro Otani.
 Dan Allanson of Pro Wrestling Torch agrees, describing Starks' in-ring style as a mix of the Undertaker and Bret Hart, while his persona is a throwback to self-confident Attitude Era stars such as The Rock and Stone Cold Steve Austin.

 Starks uses an Inverted powerbomb dubbed the "Rochambeau" as a finishing manoeuvre.
 Other finishers include a lifting sitout double underhook facebuster called The Buster Keaton/Arms of Orion and a leaping spear.

 Personal life

-Starks grew up in New Orleans, Louisiana and was raised by a single mom with two siblings.
-Starks has spoken on a number of occasions about his frustrations that people often do not realise he is African-American (Starks has described himself as "light-skinned"), something that was a source of bullying and fights in his childhood.
+Starks grew up in New Orleans, Louisiana and was raised by a single mother with two siblings.
+Starks has spoken on a number of occasions about his frustrations that people often do not realize he is African-American (Starks has described himself as "light-skinned"), something that was a source of bullying and fights in his childhood.